 - What happens if the wifi goes down?

 - Is there a first aid kit at the villa

 - Do the rooms come with safety deposit boxes?

-- Is there a backup generator in case there is a power failure and how do we start this in an emergency?
+- Is there a backup generator in case of a power failure, and how do we start this in an emergency?